 In order to provide comprehensive care, The Midwife Center offers support to help both primary gynecological and prenatal clients connect with additional resources and clinical referrals at our center and in the community.
 Resources could include ways to obtain affordable health care and childcare, food assistance, free diapers, behavioral health care, information about smoking cessation, and more.

 We began offering additional support and resources to all clients after we saw improved outcomes among prenatal clients during the three-year Center for Medicaid and Medicare Innovation Strong Start program grant.
 The grant enabled The Midwife Center and other birth centers to provide additional resources and emotional support for pregnant clients on Medicaid.
-Initial data from the Strong Start program demonstrates that women who participated in the program had significantly better outcomes than the national average.
+Data from the Strong Start program demonstrates that women who participated in the program had significantly better outcomes than the national average.
 Once the Strong Start grant period ended, we decided to prioritize offering additional support to all clients in our expanded birth center.
+We recently added a Community Health Worker to our team to provide this important service.

-The Midwife Center's clients have better success with breastfeeding than mothers overall in Pennsylvania.
-In 2016, The Midwife Center had a 94% breastfeeding initiation rate, and at six weeks postpartum 90.3% of clients partially or exclusively breastfed.
-In contrast, a PA Dept. of Health study using data from 2008 showed that 72.4% of moms in Pennsylvania breastfed their baby at least once, and 48.3% were still breastfeeding after eight weeks.
+The Midwife Center's clients have better success with breastfeeding than mothers and birthin people overall in Pennsylvania.
+In 2022, The Midwife Center had approximately a 91% breastfeeding initiation rate.
+At six weeks postpartum approximately 77% of clients partially or exclusively breastfed.
+In contrast, PA Dept. of Health data showed an 82.4% breastfeeding initiation rate for birthing people in Pennsylvania.

 Learn more about our services to support clients who wish to breastfeed